deel-ai/xplique/README.md

   <a href="https://deel-ai.github.io/xplique/latest/api/feature_viz/feature_viz/">Feature Visualization</a>
   ·
   <a href="https://deel-ai.github.io/xplique/latest/api/attributions/metrics/api_metrics/">Metrics</a>
+  .
+  <a href="api/example_based/api_example_based/">Example-based</a>
 </p>

+> [!IMPORTANT]
+> With the release of Keras 3.X since TensorFlow 2.16, some methods may not function as expected.
+We are actively working on a fix.
+In the meantime, we recommend using TensorFlow 2.15 or earlier versions for optimal compatibility.

 The library is composed of several modules, the _Attributions Methods_ module implements various methods (e.g Saliency, Grad-CAM, Integrated-Gradients...), with explanations, examples and links to official papers.
 The _Feature Visualization_ module allows to see how neural networks build their understanding of images by finding inputs that maximize neurons, channels, layers or compositions of these elements.